Is the EU doing enough to prepare for wildfires? – DW – 06/25/2024

 More coordination and long-term solutions needed

-There is an increasing amount of fire prevention best practice being shared in Europe, says Bognar.
-This includes guidelines for sustainable forest management published by the commission last year.
-"But there's not necessarily a concerted effort at the EU level to be pressing for these types of changes… so it's really inconsistent across the EU."
+There is an increasing amount of fire prevention best practice being shared in Europe, said Bognar.
+This includes guidelines for sustainable forest management published by the European Commission in 2023.
+"But there's not necessarily a concerted effort at the EU level to be pressing for these types of changes… so it's really inconsistent across the EU," she said.

-Bognar says rethinking the EU approach to rising wildfire threats needs to include more long-term solutions, such as pushing through the proposed Forest Monitoring Framework — which would give a clearer picture of Europe’s forests — and the Nature Restoration Law which, despite being watered down and facing resistance from some member states, would support fire resilience by increasing forest biodiversity.
+Bognar said rethinking the EU approach to rising wildfire threats needs to include more long-term solutions, such as pushing through the proposed Forest Monitoring Framework — which would give a clearer picture of Europe's forests — and implementing the Nature Restoration Law which, despite being watered down and facing resistance from some member states, aims to support fire resilience by increasing forest biodiversity.

-While wildfire experts have long lamented how much more financial support there is for firefighting, there are some sources of money that can be used for prevention, says Held.
-But he explains there is too little understanding and coordination in how to access this support and a lack of solid wildfire prevention strategy at the national level.
+While wildfire experts have long lamented how much more financial support there is for firefighting, there are some funds that can be used for prevention, said Held.
+But he explained there is too little understanding and coordination in how to access this support, and a lack of solid wildfire prevention strategy at the national level.

-Since its devastating 2017 fires, the country has shifted its approach to emphasize forest management, including promoting the plantation of native fire-adapted species as well as fuel breaks — man-made areas with less vegetation that act as barriers to stop or slow down fires — and buffer zones around new and existing buildings in risk areas.
-France has also made changes by last year introduced legislation cracking down on landowners that fail to clear their forests of undergrowth.
+Since its devastating 2017 fires, the country has shifted its approach to emphasize forest management, including promoting the plantation of native fire-adapted species as well as fuel breaks — artificial areas with less vegetation that act as barriers to stop or slow down fires — and buffer zones around new and existing buildings in risk areas.
+France has also made changes, introducing legislation last year cracking down on landowners that fail to clear their forests of undergrowth.

-But Jesus San Miguel, senior researcher at the European Commission Joint Research Centre, says a key barrier on the continent is that the European Commission can only give advice and support: ultimately it is member states that are responsible for forest management and fire prevention.
+But Jesus San-Miguel, senior researcher at the European Commission Joint Research Centre, said a key barrier on the continent is that the European Commission can only give advice and support.
+Ultimately, it's member states that are responsible for forest management and fire prevention.

-"Prevention is a slow process, it is less visible than firefighting," says San Miguel.
+"Prevention is a slow process, it is less visible than firefighting," said San-Miguel.
 "So, when you have many planes fighting, they seem to be really doing a lot but prevention should be prioritized.
 Because it is so much cheaper."

 Edited by: Tamsin Walker